 Alicia Lloreda of Colombian firm Lloreda Camacho & Co. discusses the 2019 “Law Firm of the Year” award Lloreda Camacho & Co earned for its Intellectual Property Law practice with Best Lawyers CEO Phillip Greer.
-Advances in technology, and the firm’s global client
+Advances in technology, and the firm’s global client base, are constantly challenging Lloreda’s practice, and encouraging ever more creative solutions to complicated ownership questions.

 What achievements from this past year are you most proud of for your firm?